 Youth Ministries and Activities

 Our young people in grades 6–12 are involved in all aspects of worship and community.
 They participate and grow in faith as they serve in our weekly worship.
 They are also invited into a network of opportunities for youth regionally, through frequent events shared with other Episcopal churches and through other organizations like Camp Huston, the Episcopal summer camp and retreat center in western Washington.
 Youth who serve in the church or take part in regional youth programs are learning important life skills as they deepen their trust in God's guidance.

 During our quarantine, we identified Wednesday evenings as a perfect time to hold classes for adults online.
 Many of these have been banked on our YouTube page, and you can subscribe and watch them anytime.
-In the fall 2022-2023 program year we are continue to hold classes on Zoom because that makes it easier to gather folks together.
+We continue to hold many classes on Zoom because that makes it easier to gather folks together.
 Look to our calendar to see what events are happening currently.

-It's a funny, made-up word, but it describes well what work lies ahead of us as we continue to emerge from the COVID-19 pandemic.
+It's a funny, made-up word, but it describes well a vital quality that Good Shepherd offers for people's lives.
 Learn more about our vision for intergenerationality here.